UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-8.md

 ViewModels can of course instantiate and call methods on View objects, and the world will continue to revolve, but that does make them harder to test if we pursue the idea of unit testing the ViewModel (maybe using CIT?).
 If the code can be kept to pure C#.NET, then in one sense we can expect less problems with testing.
 Actually Commands prove to be quick tricky to test however you access them, but that's for another time.

 As we also saw, some tasks (such as navigation) can only be performed by the view layer.
-Therefore, we need a way to invoke such behaviours from the ViewModel.
+Therefore, we need a way to invoke such behaviors from the ViewModel.

 ### Reverse Reference to the View
 In the view code, we see the ViewModel being instantiated: